Friends had been suggesting for some time we should go to New Zealand. After all, it’s right next door, right?

 In April we hiked the breathtaking Routeburn Track, and now in September, we returned to hike the 5-day Abel Tasman Coast Track.

 ABEL TASMAN COAST TRACK: A GORGEOUS GREAT WALK

 Whilst not magnificent in the same way that (sub-)alpine areas can be, Abel Tasman National Park is a really gorgeous part of New Zealand.

 Right at the top of the south island, it’s in a sunny and relatively protected part of New Zealand that feels almost tropical.

-The Abel Tasman Coast Track is one of nine Great Walks (soon 10) in New Zealand, and if the Routeburn and Abel Tasman are anything to go by, then they all offer excellent facilities (huts, campsites and toilets), well-graded tracks and take you through fantastic scenery.
+The Abel Tasman Coast Track is one of ten Great Walks in New Zealand, and if the Routeburn and Abel Tasman hikes are anything to go by, then they all offer excellent facilities (huts, campsites and toilets), well-graded tracks and take you through fantastic scenery.
 They really are great walks (unlike the ones in Queensland, to be honest).

 Being a coastal walk, the Abel Tasman Coast Track winds around cove after cove, taking you from rainforests across tidal inlets, out onto headlands and back down to golden beaches.
 The scenery becomes especially pretty when the sun pops out and starts to sparkle on the clearest aquamarine water you’ve ever seen.

 - How to do the Abel Tasman Coast Track